Simple lift of non-simple closed curves: Surfaces with non-empty boundary

 We denote a surface of genus $g=0$ and $k$ boundary components by $S_{0,k}$ and its $n$-sheeted covering by $S_{0,k}^{[n]}$.
 In this case the number of boundary components $\tilde{k}$ of an $n$-sheeted covering space satisfies the conditions (see \cite[Section 4]{massey1974finite}):

-Also, any integer $\tilde{k}$ satisfying these conditions can be realized by some $n$-sheeted covering space of $S_{0,k}$ as described in \cite[Section 4]{massey1974finite} which we recall below.
+Also, any integer $\tilde{k}$ satisfying these conditions can be realized by some $n$-sheeted covering of $S_{0,k}$ as described in \cite[Section 4]{massey1974finite}, which we recall below.
 We consider two cases to construct non-simple closed curves that lift simply on $S_{0,k}^{[n]}$.
+Note that the construction of covering $S_{0,k}^{[n]}$ is depending on $\tilde{k}$, but for simplicity we avoid include it in the notation of $S_{0,k}^{[n]}$.